hapax/hapax.github.io/assets/minimal-networks.md

 ### 2.2.
 Deforming the triangle <a id="sec-2-2" name="sec-2-2"></a>

-We are now going to move beyond equilateral triangles, but in a
+We are now going to take our solution to the equilateral triangle and slowly deform it.
+In other words, we imagine slowly moving the corners of the triangle so it is no longer equilateral.
+What will happen to the optimal position of the hub $D$?

 ## 3. Graphs <a id="sec-3" name="sec-3"></a>